 Each section should flow naturally into the next.
-This is discussed more in the article about how to structure a CV.
+This is discussed more in the article about how to structure your CV.

 You may have some aspects of your career which you are quite rightly very proud of but unfortunately have nothing to do with the client requirements.

 For example: If you are a SENIOR GAMES PROGRAMMER, and applying for a position in a bank, it would be sensible to change this to ‘SENIOR DEVELOPER’.